Who Is Lionel Messi?

 In July 2016, Messi suffered a blow off the soccer field when a Barcelona court found him and his father guilty of three counts of tax fraud.
 During a four-day trial, Messi and his father denied breaking the law and claimed they were unaware of any tax illegalities that were committed.

 However, they were both sentenced to 21 months in prison.
-Under Spanish law, first offenses under two years are suspended so they will not go to jail, but Messi will pay a fine of 2 million euros.
-His father is required to pay 1.5 million euros.
+Under Spanish law, first offenses under two years are suspended so they did not go to jail, but Messi was ordered to pay a fine of 2 million euros.
+His father was required to pay 1.5 million euros.

 Charity and UNICEF

 Although famously private off the field, Messi has quietly helped others in need.
 In 2007, he formed the Leo Messi Foundation to provide opportunities for disadvantaged youths.
 In early 2010, UNICEF named him a goodwill ambassador, with a focus on fighting for children's rights across the globe.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!